 As an alternative to painting the tin cans, surround them with pretty painted craft sticks to make these popsicle stick flower pots.
 We’ve all made dozens of things with popsicle sticks, but this one is so simple and so useful!
 Wouldn’t this be a lovely table-setting decoration for a Mother’s Day brunch?

 You can make your own colorful pattern or use one color or even paint them white!
 Tie with a matching ribbon or just use jute.
 And the best part, you don’t even need to use glue!

 Just add some gravel at the bottom for drainage, some soil, and some lovely pansies!

 3. Fancy Shoe Flower Pot

-A little spray gold paint will go a long way to make this lovely gift.
+A little spray gold paint will go a long way to making this lovely gift.
 You might want to glue some small rocks inside the shoe in order to keep the soil from sliding down.
-Add some soil and choose a variety of succulents to make a lovely planter!
+Sparkle some soil and choose a variety of succulents to make a lovely greenery planter!